colehurwitz/akashgit.github.io/Neural-Variational-Inference/index.md

 While centering the learning signal reduces the variance in the gradients, it does not suffice just by itself as the gradients tend to have shift drastically at times.
 Therefore, the variance of the learning signal is used to further normalize the gradients.

 <div class="roundedBorder">
-<h2 class="c"> Update: We have been recently exploring NVIL type methods to more fundamentally explain and resolve the cause of high variance without needing to change the gradients, which also allow faster training in the inference network.
+<h2 class="c"> Update: We have been recently exploring NVIL type methods to more fundamentally explain and resolve the cause of high variance without needing to change the gradients, which also allows faster training in the inference network.
 Manuscript in preparation. </h2>.
 </div>

 NVIL also allows benefiting from the local structure of the model.